Customer satisfaction is notoriously difficult to measure for several reasons.

 3. Find Out Where You’re Failing

 If you’re not meeting customer requirements, you need to find out where the failure is occurring.
 Are the products less than what is advertised?
 Are employees making promises that cannot be met?
 Are customer service representatives dropping the ball on dispelling customer concerns and managing their complaints?
 You may need to take a step back and reevaluate your management abilities.
-Take strides to become a better manager by attending business seminars to get advice or taking management classes to earn a degree, perhaps a masters in organizational leadership.
 Learning how to manage your employees better will undoubtedly have a positive affect on your customer service.
 Whatever the case, it would behoove you to know where the lines of communication are breaking down so that relationships with customers can be mended.

 4. Pinpoint Specifics